google/quota-monitoring-solution/README.md

 ![configuration](img/quota-monitoring-config-flow.png)

 1. Upload csv file with columns: project_id,email_id,app_code,dashboard_url
 2. For applications with more than 1 projects the project_id column can take a string with more than project.
 Reference: [CSV file](./QMS_app_alerting.csv)
-3.  \*Note 1 project will only have 1 app-code, but app-code can have more than 1 project e.g. If you have two rows in the csv file: edge-retail-374401|pub-sub-example-394521, appcode1 edge-retail-374401, appcode2 edge-retail-374401 will end up with appcode2.
-The last record overwrites the previous
+3.  \*Note 1 project will only have 1 app-code, but app-code can have more than 1 project.

+    e.g. If you have two rows in the csv file:

+    edge-retail-374401|pub-sub-example-394521, appcode1

+    edge-retail-374401, appcode2

+    edge-retail-374401 will end up with appcode2.
 4. Cloud scheduler will trigger configAppAlerts for each app code in csv:
 5. Create custom log metric
 6. Create notification channel